“50 years of crazed, prolific invention”

 Rewind: “The Companies Invented Unique Material Compounds…”

-Some context: on July 28, 2015, Intel and Micron announced that they were collaborating on the technology, boldly promising delivery of “non-volatile memory speeds up to 1,000 times faster than NAND.”
+In July 28, 2015, Intel and Micron announced that they were collaborating on the technology, boldly promising delivery of “non-volatile memory speeds up to 1,000 times faster than NAND.”

 In their joint announcement, the two American semiconductor heavyweights were keen to take credit for the invention: “The companies invented unique material compounds and a cross point architecture for a memory technology that is 10 times denser than conventional memory”, they wrote in July 2015.